 Sean’s Bar is a pub in Athlone, Ireland, said to have been established in 900AD, and claims to be the oldest existing bar in both Ireland and Europe.

 South of town along the river Shannon you can visit the early Christian ruins of Clonmacnoise which include a cathedral and 7 churches.

-North of Athlone you can see the magnificent Lough Ree, which has hundreds of island and a must visit.
-Dún na Sí Amenity & Heritage Park which has a ring fort, a forge and rich birdlife.
+North of Athlone you can see the magnificent Lough Ree, which has hundreds of islands and is a must-visit.
+Dún na Sí Amenity & Heritage Park has a ring fort, a forge and rich birdlife.

 Mullingar is the county town of County Westmeath in Ireland.
 The town was originally named Maelblatha and takes its modern name from a mill noted in the legend of Colman of Mullingar.